michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 ## Be pragmatic

-Once I was involved in the development of an iOS banking application.
-We had quite a nice API to create forms, used mainly to create transfers.
-The API was well thought, it required really a small effort to create a new form.
-I can't recall the original code but it looked like this (but back then it was Objective-C):
+Once, I was involved in developing an iOS banking application.
+We had a really nice API for creating forms, mainly used for transfers.
+The API was well thought out and required very little effort to build a new form.
+I don’t remember the exact code, but it looked something like this (though at that time it was written in Objective-C):

 ```swift
 let internalTransferForm = FormBuilder()